Orange Ginger Blueberry Tahini Chickpea Flour Muffins (Vegan)

 • Vanilla

 • Orange.
-You'll use the zest for the muffin batter and the juice for the (optional) icing.
-You can also garnish the tops of the muffins with additional zest if you like!
+You'll use the zest in the muffin batter and the juice in the icing.
+You can also garnish the tops of the muffins with additional orange zest if desired.

-• Chick pea flour.
-You can find this at most health food stores and online.
-I like Bob's Red Mill.
-I designed this recipe specifically to work with chick pea flour, so I don't recommend trying to substitute it.
+• Chickpea flour.
+You can find this protein-rich, inexpensive flour at most health food stores and online.
+I like Bob's Red Mill brand.
+I designed this recipe specifically to work with chickpea flour, so I don't recommend trying to substitute it.

 • Cinnamon